 Second, high housing costs drive up the cost of everything else.
 Sure you have more paper wealth, but higher rents mean other residents can’t afford to live unless their wages go up.
 That means you lose teachers, firefighters, policeman, waiters, nannys, the list goes on.
 Those who remain demand higher wages, which translate to real costs you will pay every day.
 Not to mention a loss in community vibrancy.
-Who want to live in a society without a middle class?
+Who wants to live in a society without a middle class?

 Third, high housing costs slow economic growth.
 Remember that higher housing costs the California $140 billion a year?
 The same is true on a national scale.
 National GDP is a full 10% less ($1.6 trillion) than it would otherwise be, due to high housing costs.
 Your house is worth more, but your lifetime earnings are much lower.
 Slowing growth is also a huge problem for government entitlement programs that homeowners depend on in retirement.
 Social security, medicare, medicaid and pensions are all underfunded; slow economic growth increases the likelihood that those obligations will be paid for by new taxes, which will be levied on everyone, including homeowners.